tomaz-piko/MyInkLinkMultiplayer/README.md

 Product pictures included in folder **images**

 ## Technology
-NodeJS and express for backend server.
+NodeJS and express for backend server. <br>
+MongoDB and mongo atlas for database web hosting <br>
-SocketIO for realtime multiplayer.
+SocketIO for realtime multiplayer. <br>
-React and bootstrap for frontend.
+React and bootstrap for frontend. <br>

 ## Additional notes
 This is a minimum viable product used for a school assignment.
 Hence the emphasis on the functionality and backend instead of frontend.